mosip/pre-registration/api-test/README.md

 ## 6. **View Test Results**

    - After the tests are executed, you can view the detailed results in the `api-test\testng-report` directory.
-   - The report will have two sections:
-       - One section for pre-requisite APIs test cases.
-       - Another section for core test cases.

----

-## Test Report Column Definitions
-This section describes the meaning of each column in the test report:
-- **Total (T)**
-  The total number of test cases considered in the report.
-- **Passed (P)**
-  Indicates the number of test cases that executed successfully with the expected results.
-- **Failed (F)**
-  Indicates the number of test cases that failed due to issues such as output validation mismatches or unexpected errors during execution.
-- **Skipped (S)**
-  Represents test cases that were not executed due to missing prerequisites or data dependencies.
-- **Ignored (I)**
-  Represents test cases that were intentionally not executed due to limitations such as unsupported features, incompatibilities, or undeployed services.
-- **Known Issues (KI)**
-  Indicates test cases that failed but are already acknowledged as known issues for the current release, typically linked with a bug or defect ID.

-## Details of Arguments Used
+### Details of Arguments Used

 - **env.user**: Replace `<env_name>` with the appropriate environment name (e.g., `dev`, `qa`, etc.).
 - **env.endpoint**: The environment where the application under test is deployed.
 Replace `<base_env>` with the correct base URL for the environment (e.g., `https://api-internal.<env_name>.mosip.net`).
 - **env.testLevel**: Set this to `smoke` to run only smoke test cases, or `smokeAndRegression` to run both smoke and regression tests.
 - **jar**: Specify the name of the JAR file to execute.
 The version will change according to the development code version.
-For example, the current version may look like `apitest-prereg-1.2.1-SNAPSHOT-jar-with-dependencies.jar`.
+For example, the current version may look like `apitest-prereg-1.3.0-SNAPSHOT-jar-with-dependencies.jar`.

-### Build and Run Info
+## Build and Run

 To run the tests for both **Smoke** and **Regression**:

 1. Ensure the correct environment and test level parameters are set.
-2. Execute the tests as shown in the command above to validate Pre registration services API functionalities.
+2. Execute the tests as shown in the command above to validate admin services API functionalities.

----

 ## License

-This project is licensed under the terms of the [Mozilla Public License 2.0](https://github.com/mosip/mosip-platform/blob/master/LICENSE)
+This project is licensed under the terms of the [Mozilla Public License 2.0]